MohdRas/docker-basics/README.md

 - VM = one 1 exists on windows laptop.
 - The kernel = The core linux engine, only 1 runs inside one VM.
 - The distributions = The file, folders & apps. you can have as many as you want.
+- Because I'm using windows home 11, so docker desktop is strictly using WSL 2 backend, the legacy Hyper-v backend is not supoorted on Home
+- Rather it turn on VMP ( virtual machine platform, the subset of hyper-v) which is needed for WSL 2.

 - List of distributions/User-Spaces - open powershell as administrator
 		      PS C:\Windows\system32> wsl -l -v